Windower/Lua/addons/scoreboard/readme.md

 * posY - y coordinate for position
 * numPlayers - The maximum number of players to display damage for
 * bgTransparency - Transparency level for the background.
 0-255 range
 * font - The font for the Scoreboard.
-This defaults to Dejavu Sans Mono but it it may be changed to one of the following fonts:
+This defaults to Courier but it it may be changed to one of the following fonts:
          Fixedsys, Lucida Console, Courier, Courier New, MS Mincho, Consolas, Dejavu Sans Mono.